List of churches in Langeland Municipality: Bøstrup Church

 Bøstrup Church is located in Bøstrup.
 It is the only national church in Bøstrup Parish.
 The church has a churchyard with a cemetery.

 The church is from around 1200.
 The oldest part of the church is the nave, with expansions made in the 14th and 15th centuries.

 The church's baptismal font is in granite and from around 1200.
 The two votive ships in the church are from 1852 and 1961.

 Fodslette Church

 Fodslette Church is located in Fodslette.
 It is the only national church in Fodslette Parish.
 The church has a churchyard with a cemetery.

 The oldest parts of the church are the choir and nave, built around 1250.
 The church porch is from around 1450 and the upper parts of the tower are from 1649.

 Fuglsbølle Church

 Fuglsbølle Church is located in Fuglsbølle.
 It is the only national church in Fuglsbølle Parish.
 The church has a churchyard with a cemetery.

 The church was built in the Middle Age.

-The church's votive ship is from 1929-1930, built after a model of HDMS Jylland.
+The church's votive ship is from 1929 to 1930, built after a model of HDMS Jylland.
 The church's organ is from 1991 and built by Bruno Christensen.